carlostorrescubila/carlostorrescubila/README.md

 I am a passionate about statistics and enthusiast of data analysis.
 I like to learn about multivariate statistics, machine learning and deep learning.

 ### About me:
-- 🌱 I’m currently improving my Python skills
+- 🌱 I’m currently building my data science career
-- 🤔 I’m looking for help with machine learning
+- 🤔 I’m looking for new machine learning challenges
 - 💬 Ask me about statistics issues
-- 🥅 2022 Goals: learn everithing I can
+- 🥅 2023 Goals: to keep learning
 - ⚡ Fun fact: i like soccer, latin music and doing excercise

 ---